quanqinle/WebAndAppUITesting/README.md

 + The project uses Maven for project management and TestNG for test case management.
 + The common Selenium APIs are encapsulated, such as `click()`, `type()`, etc. And they are added element availability verification, log recording, and taking screenshot for failed tests.
 + WebUI, AndroidUI and iOSUI are separate modules.
-According to OS features, special base class methods have be written, and the configuration file `config.properties` under the module root directory will not affect each other.
+According to OS features, special base class methods have been written, and the configuration file `config.properties` under the module root directory will not affect each other.
 + A testcase can test online or offline environment at the same time by different tests data driven.
 + Log and assertion have been encapsulated into LogUtil and AssertUtil, which is easy to replace or extend in the